MarcoTarasco/ZFBONE/README.md

 **Quick introduction**

-The *operculum assay tool* allows the user to automatically measure the area of the head and the area of the operculum.
-It will then compute and return the ratio to normalize for inter-specimen variability.
+The *operculum assay* was developed to assess either the operculum mineralized area in wild-type larvae stained with bone-specific dye (i.e. alizarin red S or calcein) or the bone cell content in transgenic larvae expressing fluorescent proteins.

+More info about the assay are available in the publication:

-This macro is based on the publication: Tarasco, M., Laizé, V., Cardeira, J., Cancela, M.L., Gavaia, P.J., 2017.
+Tarasco, M., Laizé, V., Cardeira, J., Cancela, M.L., Gavaia, P.J., 2017.
 The zebrafish operculum: a powerful system to assess osteogenic bioactivities of molecules with pharmacological and toxicological relevance.
 Comp.
 Biochem.
 Physiol.
 Part C 147, 45–52.

 **Imput data**

-The macro needs an open image (RGB and flurorescent image) to start the process.
-In case other type of images are opened, the macro will recognize it and stop the process.
+Depending on the type of analysis, 1 channel / 2 channels images (.tiff / .bmp) need to be open to start the analysis.
+Check in the folder **Test images** to download sample images and test the macro.

 **Output data**

-The macro will automatically create a folder (*"analized"*) in the same image directory which will contain the result table and a screenshot of the image analized showing the results and the ROI selected.
-This allows the user to confirm that all the  area selected are in fact the one wanted.
+The macro will automatically create a folder (*"analized"*) in the same image directory which will contain the result table, a screenshot of the image analized showing the ROI selected and the ROI manager content in case the user wants to perform additional measuraments.

-**How to use it?  check the tutorial!**
+**How to use it?
+Check the tutorial!**

 [![](http://img.youtube.com/vi/KXP4lwZmuEU/0.jpg)](http://www.youtube.com/watch?v=KXP4lwZmuEU "Operculum assay")